Additive Manufacturing Competitions

 Qualifying Rounds: Additive Competitions are by invitation only.
 Project MFG has 3 qualifying competitions across the US this year.

-National Championship: The top 3 teams from each competition will be invited to participate in the National Championship at no cost to the teams.
+The top 3 teams were invited to compete in the National Championship

 Interested in Hosting an Additive Manufacturing evenT in your community?